Alicia Ann Spottiswoode: Archaeology

+Scott was an avid collector of local artefacts such as ceramics, flint arrowheads, and bronze axes and spearheads.
+She would frequently purchase these artefacts from the locals who found them, which resulted in many items that would otherwise have been discarded being preserved.
+She displayed her collection in the Eagle Hall.

 During nineteenth century archaeology was a popular pastime for women of means, some of whom, including Scott, became pioneers in the field.
 In 1845 she directed the excavations of the Twinlaw cairns.
 She recorded that they "opened the Twinlaw Cairns and found a cist (which had been ransacked before) in each."